• Facebook

 • Transfer to a large baking sheet covered with foil (for easy cleanup) or a large plate.

-• Heat 1 TBSP in a large skillet over medium high heat.
+• Heat the 1 TBSP olive oil in a large skillet over medium high heat.
 Once hot, add half the meatballs and cook, turning occasionally, until browned on all sides, 4-5 minutes.

 • Remove meatballs with a slotted spoon to a paper towel lined plate and repeat with remaining meatballs.